deploring/COS80007-Assignment-1/readme.txt

 The time remaining for the exam can be seen at all times.

 All test categories have a timer to see time remaining.
-If the time is soon to run out, it will flash red and an alert sound will play.
+If the time is soon to run out, an alert sound will play.

 After a test has been completed, the user can click the 'finish' button to end the test, or wait for the time to expire.